-Store etonogestrel/ethinyl estradiol ring at room temperature, below 86 degrees F (30 degrees C).
+Store etonogestrel/ethinyl estradiol ring at room temperature, between 68 and 77 degrees F (20 and 25 degrees C) for up to 4 months.
+Throw away etonogestrel/ethinyl estradiol ring if the expiration date on the label has passed.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep etonogestrel/ethinyl estradiol ring out of the reach of children and away from pets.

 - If you have any questions about etonogestrel/ethinyl estradiol ring, please talk with your doctor, pharmacist, or other health care provider.

 - Etonogestrel/ethinyl estradiol ring is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.